 Analyst Conflicts and Research Quality

-This paper examines whether the quality of stock analysts’ forecasts is related to conflicts of interest from their employers’ investment banking (IB) and brokerage businesses.
-We consider four aspects of forecast quality: accuracy, bias, and revision frequency of quarterly earnings per share (EPS) forecasts and relative optimism in long-term earnings growth (LTG) forecasts.
-Using a unique dataset that contains the annual revenue breakdown of analysts’ employers among IB, brokerage, and other businesses, we uncover two main findings.
-First, accuracy and bias in quarterly EPS forecasts appear to be unrelated to conflict magnitudes, after controlling for forecast age, firm resources and analyst characteristics.
-Second, relative optimism in LTG forecasts and the revision frequency of quarterly EPS forecasts are positively related to the importance of brokerage business to analysts’ employers.
-Additional tests suggest that the frequency of quarterly forecast revisions is positively related to analysts’ trade generation incentives.
-Our findings suggest that reputation concerns keep analysts honest with respect to short-term earnings forecasts but not long-term growth forecasts.
-In addition, conflicts from brokerage appear to play a more important role in shaping analysts’ forecasting behavior than has been previously recognized.
+This paper examines whether the quality of stock analysts' forecasts is related to conflicts of interest from investment banking and brokerage.
+We consider four aspects of forecast quality: accuracy, bias and revision frequency of quarterly earnings per share (EPS) forecasts, and relative optimism in long-term earnings growth (LTG) forecasts.
+Using a unique dataset that contains the annual revenue breakdown of analysts' employers among investment banking, brokerage, and other businesses over the 1994-2003 period, we uncover two main findings.
+First, accuracy and bias in quarterly forecasts appear to be unrelated to conflict magnitudes, after controlling for forecast age, firm resources and analyst characteristics.
+Second, relative optimism in LTG forecasts and the frequency of revision of quarterly EPS forecasts are positively related to the importance of brokerage business to analysts' employers.
+Additional tests suggest that the frequency of quarterly forecast revisions is positively related to analysts' trade generation incentives.
+Our findings suggest that contrary to popular belief, conflicts from brokerage, rather than from investment banking, play an important role in shaping analysts' forecasting behavior.

-Keywords: Stock analysts, Security analysts, Analyst conflicts, Analyst forecasts, Investment banking, Brokerage commissions, Conflicts of interest
+Keywords: Stock analysts, Security analysts, Analyst conflicts, Corporate governance, Analyst forecasts, Wall Street research, Brokerage research, Conflicts of interest

 JEL Classification: G24, G28, G34, G38, K22, M41